armendariz/terminal_recipes/README.md

 And an important P.S.:

-Why you need to learn Git
+Why you need to learn Git:
 -Chapters 1-3 will give you a good, relatively quick overview: http://git-scm.com/book/en/v2/Getting-Started-About-Version-Control